-We recognise that education is about much more than academics, it is also about the key components that help you succeed in the outside world such as Leadership, Communications and Emotional Intelligence.
-We are preparing you for a vibrant international career, giving you both the academic and personal skills to succeed whatever role they wish to pursue and wherever in the world you want to go.
+We recognise that education is about much more than academic study; it is also about acquiring key skills that help students succeed in the outside world such as Leadership, Communications and Emotional Intelligence.
+We are preparing our students for a vibrant international career, giving them both the academic, professional, and personal skills to succeed whatever role they wish to pursue and wherever in the world they wish to go.

-Classes are taught weekly in groups of 20 to 30 students.
+Classes are taught in small groups of 20 to 30 students.
 This helps our lecturers to know students by name, to establish an individual professional relationship with each student and to identify their individual strengths and weaknesses.
 Regular student follow-up meetings are held to discuss and support student progress on a one-to-one basis.

 Our degree programme is about much more than gaining a certificate.
 We value the student experience and we do our very best to make this very special time in our students’ life as fullfilling, memorable and enriching as possible.

 We aim to offer a vibrant campus life, consisting of: